People are lonely because they build walls instead of bridges. – J. Newton

 Addictions such as excessive amounts of television, alcohol, sleep, drugs, food, etc, can lead to further problems and can create an even deeper disconnect from the world around you.
 Avoid these addictions by focusing instead on the things you are most passionate about.
 In fact, one of the best ways to avoid indulging in these addictions is to connect with other people.
 Go out into the world and give your time to a good cause or to help someone in need.
 When you do this, you will find that your thoughts will all of a sudden turn away from your addictions, and will rather be transfixed on helping improve other people’s lives.

 Don’t Dwell Upon the Negatives

 When you’re feeling lonely, it’s easy to wallow in self-pity and constantly dwell on all the things that you don’t have, on all the things that went wrong, on all your failures, and regrets.
 This is in essence how lonely people think.
-They are trapped within a world of their own regrets and inadequacies.
+They are trapped in a world of their own regrets and inadequacies.
 They are reliving these experiences over and over again.
 And each time they relive these experiences they feel ever so more miserable and alone.

 It’s important to remind yourself that not everything is what it seems to be.
 Yes, things might not have gone your way.
 However, many of these things are probably very trivial matters.
 They are things that you are blowing out of proportion.
-You are focusing on the negatives and making them larger then life, and this is making you feel absolutely miserable and as result you are disconnecting from the world.
+You are focusing on the negatives and making them larger than life, and this is making you feel absolutely miserable and as result, you are disconnecting from the world.